mddub/urchin-cgm/README.md

 ![](http://i.imgur.com/ayrbxEm.png) There is a problem with the Rig -> Nightscout connection; the most recent data point in your Nightscout server is from 26 minutes ago.
 Maybe there's a problem with your receiver or uploader.
 Maybe the sensor fell out.

-By default, the `phone->Pebble` and `Nightscout->phone` icons appear after 10 minutes, and the `rig->Nightscout` icon appears after 20 minutes.
-You can customize these thresholds in `config.h`.

 ## Layout

 The configuration page includes a handful of layout options, such as: